Finch Breeding Guide

 Finch eggs are small and delicate, so candling requires a gentle touch.
 Use a small, focused LED light and hold the egg carefully between your fingers.
 Fertile eggs will show dark veins and an embryo.
 Infertile eggs appear clear or uniformly yellowish.
 Be extremely careful when handling finch eggs — they are much more fragile than parrot eggs.
 Limit nest checks to once daily at most, and keep inspections brief to avoid stressing the parents.

 Zebra finch eggs hatch in approximately 12 to 14 days from the start of incubation.
 Society finch eggs take 13 to 15 days.
 Gouldian finch eggs require 14 to 16 days.
+Owl finch eggs hatch in 13 to 14 days.
 The incubation period is counted from when the parents begin sitting consistently, not from when the egg was laid.
 Use BirdTracks to log each egg's lay date and the system will calculate expected hatch dates automatically based on your species settings.

 Hatching